The Climate Change Garden – BUY HERE

 I’m a botanist with a life-long interest in gardening, especially growing interesting and quirky plants.
 I’ve written articles and books on food, farming and the environment and own an organic farm in Somerset where I teach courses on smallholding and grow-your-own on small plots (www.empirefarm.co.uk)

 “Gardeners are finding themselves battling against drought, flooding, heatwaves, high winds and extreme cold on a regular basis.
-This positive and practical book not only gives growers valuable insight into how to deal with extremes when they occur, but also the simple steps that can be taken throughout the year to build a garden resilient to these challenges. ” James Campbell, CEO, Garden Organic
+This positive and practical book not only gives growers valuable insight into how to deal with extremes when they occur, but also the simple steps that can be taken throughout the year to build a garden resilient to these challenges. ” James Campbell, Former CEO, Garden Organic